BukolaOmok/bukola-java-se-21-preparation-notes/src/main/java/io.md

 ### File-Related Exceptions

 BufferedReader itself doesn’t touch the filesystem.
+If you try to create a buffered stream/writer/reader without giving it an underlying stream/reader/writer, the code won’t compile because Java can’t find a matching constructor.

 The exception that is thrown depends on how you create it:

 new BufferedReader(new FileReader("x.txt")) → FileNotFoundException (classic java.io path).
 Files.newBufferedReader(Path.of("x.txt")) → NoSuchFileException (NIO java.nio.file path).